 b.
 Saving in labour and time.

 c.
-Efficiency of explosives greatly increased (due to simultaneous firing), eventually making operation economical.
+The efficiency of explosive greatly increases (due to simultaneous firing), eventually making operation economical.

 d.
 Useful for firing fuse underwater or in wet places.